 Six high-priority corridors have been identified in the South Island because of the likely impact a natural disaster would have on them.
 We are proposing to improve these corridors and increase their resilience:

-The South Island resilience project is currently in the investigation phase.
+The South Island resilience project is currently in the design and investigation phase.
 This means we’re looking at each project to determine the need for it and find the best solutions.
 It’s more cost effective to do preventative work than extensive repairs following a significant event.

 By being proactive now, we can plan initiatives that will reduce the amount of emergency work needed on our roads and this will keep communities better connected if a major event happens.